-B.3.3.
+B.3.11.
 Prudent Person Principle

 FIL Life fulfils the obligations of the prudent person principle as set out in Article 132 of the Solvency II Directive.
 The business is almost exclusively long-term and unit-linked.
-Policyholders and schemes select their own investments, often with the assistance of pension consultants, under the rules and criteria permitted by FIL Life, and the Permitted Links Regulations.
+Policyholders and schemes select their own investments, often with the assistance of investment consultants, under the rules and criteria permitted by FIL Life, and the Permitted Links Regulations.
+The unit-linked funds are only invested in a range of underlying regulated funds managed by companies within the FIL Group and other fund managers and insurers.
 As a result, the Company holds the underlying assets for policyholders' unit-linked investments with no unit shorting.
 There is no need for asset liability management.